 Editing the source code of a screen allows for unique customizations to be added, which may not have been present during capturing.
 Similar to inspecting a page in Chrome and viewing DevTools, editing the source code of a screen will showcase the hierarchy of the page broken down by each element.
 When making edits, it is important to note that each change applied will result in that element being locked for any further changes.
-So it is a good idea to make source code edits near the end of your editing process as finishing touches.

-- If you wish to find and/or find and replace a specific element, simply click anywhere within the code, and use the following keyboard shortcuts:
+If you wish to find and/or find and replace a specific element, simply click anywhere within the code, and use the following keyboard shortcuts:

 |Command + F